mdp-toolkit/mdp-docs/tutorial_src/tutorial.rst

 Hierarchical Networks
 ---------------------
-The ``hinet`` package makes it possible to construct graph-like Node structures, especially hierarchical networks.
+In case the desired data processing application cannot be defined as a sequence of nodes, the ``hinet`` subpackage makes it possible to construct arbitrary feed-forward architectures, and in particular hierarchical networks.

 Building blocks
 ~~~~~~~~~~~~~~~
 The ``hinet`` package contains three basic buiding blocks (which are all nodes
-themselves) to construct hierarchical node networks:
+themselves) to construct hierarchical node networks: ``Layer``,
+``FlowNode``, ``Switchboard``.

-- The most important building block is the new ``Layer`` node, which works like a
+- The first building block is the ``Layer`` node, which works like a
   horizontal version of flow.
-It encapsulates a list of Nodes, which are trained
+It acts as a wrapper for a set of nodes
-  and executed in parallel.
+  that are trained and executed in parallel.
+For example, we can
-  For example we can combine two Nodes with 100 dimensional input to
+  combine two nodes with 100 dimensional input to construct a layer
-  construct a layer with a 200 dimensional input:
+  with a 200-dimensional input
   ::

       >>> node1 = mdp.nodes.PCANode(input_dim=100, output_dim=10)
       >>> node2 = mdp.nodes.SFANode(input_dim=100, output_dim=20)
       >>> layer = mdp.hinet.Layer([node1, node2])
       >>> layer
       Layer(input_dim=200, output_dim=30, dtype=None)

-  The first half of the 200 dimensional input data is then automatically fed into
+  The first half of the 200 dimensional input data is then
-  ``node1`` and the second half into ``node2``.
-We can train and execute
+  automatically assigned to ``node1`` and the second half to
+  ``node2``.
+We can train and execute a ``Layer`` just like any other
-  ``layer`` just like any other node.
-Note that the dimensions of the nodes must
+  node.
+Note that the dimensions of the nodes must be already set when
-  be already set when the layer is constructed.
+  the layer is constructed.

-- Since one might also want to use Flows (i.e. vertical stacks of Nodes) in a
+- In order to be able to build arbitrary feed-forward node structures,
-  ``Layer``, a wrapper class for flows is provided.
+  ``hinet`` provides a wrapper class for flows (i.e., vertical stacks
-  The ``FlowNode`` class wraps any ``Flow`` so that it becomes a ``Node``
-  (and can be used like any other Node).
-For example we can replace ``node1``
+  of nodes) called ``FlowNode``.
+For example, we can replace
-  in the above example with a ``FlowNode``:
+  ``node1`` in the above example with a ``FlowNode``:
   ::

       >>> node1_1 = mdp.nodes.PCANode(input_dim=100, output_dim=50)